storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ### Conflict Builder ###
 Conflict Builder

-This

 ![][Clipboard-Image]

-While we often think we’d like to live our lives with a minimum of conflict, we’re fascinated by the stuff, and our fiction absolutely depends on it.
+While we often think we’d like to live our lives with a minimum of conflict, we’re fascinated by the stuff, our fiction absolutely depends on it.

 Conflict is easy to define: it’s what prevents your character from achieving his or her goal.
 Picking the right conflict is arguably the most important decision you’ll make in designing your story.
 If there’s no struggle, there’s no story.
 Robert McKee puts it this way: Nothing moves forward in a story except through conflict.